replicatedhq/kots.io/content/kotsadm/installing/system-requirements.md

 ## Existing Cluster Installation Requirements

 Existing cluster compatibility is primarily determined through the version of kubernetes running on the cluster.
-Unless otherwise noted as an exception below, cluster infrastructure having compatibility for a supported version of Kubernetes will be compatible with Replicated.
+Unless otherwise noted on this page, cluster infrastructure having compatibility for a supported version of Kubernetes will be compatible with Replicated.
 This excludes any specific and additional requirements imposed by software vendor.

-* _No exceptions noted._

 ## Embedded Cluster Installation Requirements